shams-nahid/My-Daily-AWS-Study/public/Cloudfront And Global Accerator/01 Cloudfront.md

   - We can invalidate instantly
   - We can wait for the existing cache to be invalidated
   - Use versioned name

+### TTL

+---

+To make a object for a certain time,

+- Configure origin to add a `Cache-Control` or `Expires-Header`
+- Specify minimum TTL to the `Cloudfront Cache Behevior`
+- Default value of TTL is 24 hours